johno/johnotander.github.io/_posts/2014-06-04-an-introduction-to-the-swift-programming-language.md

 The `in` is a keyword that separates arguments from the return type of the closure's body.

+##### Something weird I should point out

+For whatever reason, closures have an implied return statement.
+This means that the last line of a closure is automatically returned, even if it isn't explicity declared.
+However, functions are required to have the return statement declared.
+This is a bit strange and indubitably quirky.
+However, its something that I can live with since it's an arguably small wart at this point.

 #### Classes and Objects

 Classes in Swift are quite terse and simple.
 Adding properties, with a getter and setter, only requires declaring a variable in the class, using `let` for a constant property and `var` for a mutable data type.